CRM: Overview of Sections and Methods

 User documentation: CRM implementation steps

-Universal CRM methods operate through entityTypeId and cover basic operations with entities: creation, reading, updating, and filtering.
-They are suitable for leads, deals, contacts, companies, estimates, invoices, and Smart Processes.
+Universal methods crm.item.* operate through entityTypeId and cover the basic operations: creation, reading, updating, and filtering.
+They are suitable for leads, deals, contacts, companies, estimates, and invoices, and for Smart Processes they are the only way to work with items.
+The current invoice type is SMART_INVOICE with entityTypeId = 31.

 If the operation pertains to only one type of entity—such as the relationships between deals and contacts—use the methods from the relevant section: crm.deal.*, crm.lead.*, crm.contact.*, crm.company.*, crm.quote.*.